emberjs/rfcs/text/0779-first-class-component-templates.md

 [^glimmer-prelude]: Glimmer.js may provide its own prelude.
 While long-term the two should likely align, this RFC simply takes the _status quo_ as a given

 [^prelude]: “Prelude” is the conventional name for this functionality in programming language design.
+See e.g. the discussion from [Rust’s `std::prelude` docs](https://doc.rust-lang.org/std/prelude/index.html).

 ### Tooling